 Work Out, But Don’t Sweat It If You Can’t

-If you’ve heard it once, you’ve heard it a thousand times: Exercise is huge for your mental health.
+If you’ve heard it once, you’ve heard it a thousand times: Exercise is a major help for your mental health.
 If you’re stuck inside, try yoga, which in 2018 was shown by Boston University researchers to treat anxiety and depression symptoms short and long term, as it helps build flexibility, strength, and breath regulation, as well as relieves physical pain.
 Setup only requires a bit of floor space (for those with teeny-tiny spaces, try yoga in bed).
 Strength-building at home is another option, even without weights.
 Look up a routine to maximize strength in whatever part of the body you choose, and set a starter goal: maybe five reps in the morning, five at night.
 Be gentle with yourself, especially if you didn’t really have an exercise routine before social media peer-pressured you into trying an at-home workout.

 Play An Old-School Game